Prostitution in Ukraine

 Prostitution in Ukraine is illegal but widespread and largely ignored by the government.
 In recent times, Ukraine has become a popular prostitution and sex trafficking destination.
 Ukraine is a source, transit, and destination country for women and children trafficked transnationally for the purposes of commercial sexual exploitation.

 Ukraine's dissolution from the Soviet Union, saw the nation attempt to transition from a planned economy to a market economy.
 The transition process inflicted economic hardship in the nation, with nearly 80% of the population forced into poverty in the decade that followed its independence.
 Unemployment in Ukraine was growing at an increasing rate, with female unemployment rising to 64% by 1997.
 The economic decline in Ukraine made the nation vulnerable and forced many to depend on prostitution and trafficking as a source of income.
 Sex tourism rose as the country attracted greater numbers of foreign tourists.

+UNAIDS estimated that there were around 86,600 sex workers in 2016, around 18 sex workers per 10,000 people.

 Domestic prostitution

-According to the Ukrainian Institute of Social Studies in 2011 there were 50,000 women working as prostitutes with every sixth prostitute being a minor.
-The organisation claimed the largest number of prostitutes were found (in 2011) in Kyiv (about 9,000 people), then in the Odesa area (about 6,000), about 3,000 could be found in Dnipropetrovsk and in Donetsk, in Kharkiv 2,500 and 2,000 were said to have worked in Crimea.
-Research by the State Institute for Family and Youth Issues indicates that, for many women, sex work has become the only adequate source of income: more than 50% of them support their children and parents.
-10% of adolescents living on the streets (in 2011) were suspected to have provided sex to other men for food and clothing.
+According to the director of the Ukrainian Institute of Social Studies in 2011, there were 50,000 women working as prostitutes with between one out of six and one out of seven prostitutes being a minor.
+A 2020-2021 demographic survey of thousands of Ukrainians in sex work, conducted in various parts of the country, found a much lower proportion of minors: 95.6% of those in sex work in Ukraine were over 19, and only between 0.5% and 1.5% were minors.

 In regards to trafficking, Ukrainian citizens make up 80% of traffickers with 60% being women.
 Sexual trafficking victims tend to be women and girls between the ages of seventeen and twenty-six.

+The Russia-Ukraine war has reduced sex workers’ incomes and made it more difficult to provide support programs such as drug addiction treatment and HIV care.
+In 2022, 2,300 sex workers were registered in the city of Dnipro, but many more moved to the city to escape the intense fighting.
+Due to the war, fewer condoms were distributed.
+The spread of HIV is one of the main concerns.